Sam-Guliker/browser-technologies/opdracht2/README.md

 -[MDN](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection)

 ## Support
-Niet alle HTML elementen worden in elke browser gesupport.
+Not every HTML5 element is supported in the browsers.
 ### ul & li
 `ul` & `li` are html 4 elements that are fully supported on browsers
 ![ul](images/ul.png)

-`section` is an element that is not fully supported in every   browser such as IE other browsers do have a good support  on this element. section it still is 'cssable'(you can still  style the element.).
+`section` is an element that is not fully supported in every     browser such as IE other browsers do have a good support  on this element. section it still is 'cssable'(you can still  style the element.)

 ![section](images/section.png)

 `figcaption` has the same issue as the `section`
 ![figcaption](images/figcaption.png)

 `addEventListener` Is strongly supported in browsers, yet IE does it again.

 ![addEventListener](images/addevent.png)

 ## Fallback